I honestly had no idea that when I began this program today that climate change and global warming was going to be as front and center as it is.

 The minute they both had national aspirations, they had to go pro-choice.

-Same thing with Keynes.
+Same thing with Kane.

 So those stories are all over the place about the hypocrisy.

-But it I've never found it to be effective as a tool in persuading people to not vote for him or to not support him.
+But I've never found it to be effective as a tool in persuading people to not vote for him or to not support him.

 It just doesn't work.

-Hypocrisy always ends up nailing uh Republicans.
+Hypocrisy always ends up nailing Republicans on this tax business.

-On this tax bill, it says it's the same thing with Trump's taxes.
+It's the same thing with Trump's taxes.

 You can explain Trump's tax return and everything about it perfectly clearly, totally honestly.